The Framework Model

 As indicated earlier, the strategies put forward by the Domain Trigger model are evaluated using area-under-the-curve Cost-Benefit analysis.
 Once this evaluation is completed for each candidate strategy, Cassandra needs to pick the strategies that optimally satisfies the specified budget constraints.
 The set of picked strategies are then added into the treatment set and the available budget for the period is reduced accordingly.

 To ensure optimal treatment selection based on Benefit-Cost data, Cassandra has different optimisation options.
-These include methods are heuristic techniques that rely on Incremental-Benefit-Cost analysis.
-Lonrix is also working on a more rigorous optimisation algorithm based on Dynamic Programming (Multiple Knapsack Algorithm).
+These are currently all heuristic techniques that rely on Incremental-Benefit-Cost analysis.

 Selection of Optimal Treatments - MCDA